Carnaux/NFT-Marker-Creator/README.md

-# NFT MARKER CREATOR
+# Builder

-This editor creates NFT markers for ARTOOKIT 5.x

-and it is part of the efforts to bring NFT tracking to AR.js
+This repository creates the NftMakerCreator.js file used in the marker creator(master branch).
+Use it only if you want to make changes to the NftMakerCreator.js.

 ## How to Build